Walton Goggins

 Biography of Walton Goggins

-Walton Goggins is an American actor and producer who transitioned from a long period of supporting movie roles to leading roles, such as in the series "Fallout" and "The White Lotus."
-Throughout his career, he has worked with Tarantino and Spielberg.
+Walton Goggins is an American actor and producer who's made the leap from years of scene-stealing supporting roles to commanding leading man status in series like "Fallout" and "The White Lotus."
+He's collaborated with legendary directors Tarantino and Spielberg throughout his impressive career.

 Actor Walton Goggins in a black jacket and white shirt with an unbuttoned collar against a black background